andy-graybeal/Cybersecurity-Playbook/CYBR-1100- Security-Awareness/Milestone_01/AboutMe.md

 My short-term goal is to earn industry certifications like CompTIA Security+ and CCNA while building hands-on experience through labs and internships.

 My long-term goal is to become a cybersecurity analyst, and eventually move into a penetration testing or security engineering role to help organizations protect critical systems.

+### 📌 Acknowledgment
+*This profile was drafted with assistance from ChatGPT (SAGE – Smart AI Guide for Education), OpenAI, 2025.*